Swichu553/bookcase-back/README.md

 To delete a book, make a DELETE request to the `/book/:id` endpoint, where `:id` is the book identifier.

-### Editing Books

-To edit information about a book, make a PUT request to the `/book/:id` endpoint, providing new data in JSON format.

 ### Searching for Books

 To search for books, make a GET request to the `book/search/:title` endpoint, providing data in JSON format.